foolishcui/FGS-Gesture-Recognition/README.md

-The following describes how to set up a Processing Library project in Eclipse and build it successfully, and to make your Library ready for distribution.
+Please Check source code in src/GestureRecognition.

-## Import to Eclipse
+## Import to IntelliJ IDEA

 There are two options to import the template project into Eclipse: using a Git [fork](https://help.github.com/articles/fork-a-repo) or using a downloaded package.
 If you are not familiar with Git or GitHub, you should opt for the downloaded package.